SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_follower/readme.md

 ## Executing the Application

 1. Compile and run the application.
-2. Connect ULP_GPIO_11 and ULP_GPIO_10 with the leader device.
+2. Connect GPIO_6 and GPIO_7 with the leader device. in the case of I2C0.
 3. When the application runs, it receives and sends data.
 4. After the transfer is completed, it validates the data and prints on the console.

 ## Expected Results

 - Will get "Test Case Pass" print on console
-- Both write and read 16 bytes of data should be same
+- Both write and read 15 bytes of data should be same